Skip to Content

 Method

-1. Place a steamer basket into a large pot filled with 2 inches of water.
-Place the cauliflower florets into the steaming basket.
-Heat the water until simmering over high heat.
-Reduce heat to low and steam the cauliflower until very tender.
-To test, pinch the cauliflower with cooking tongs, when it mushes, it is ready.
-About 20 minutes.
+1. Fill a large pot fitted with a steamer basket with 2 inches of water.
+Place the cauliflower in the steaming basket.
+Bring the water to a simmer over high heat, then reduce the heat to low.
+Cover and steam the cauliflower until very tender and easily pierced with a fork, about 20 minutes.
+Drain.

 Nutrition Info